 May 29, 1835, Thomas Satterwhite Noble was born in Lexington.
 Noble was an American painter and teacher.
 He served in the Confederate army and later became the first head of the McMicken School of Design.

-October 23, 1835, Adlai Ewing Stevenson was born in Christian County, KY, where he attended public school in Blue Water, KY.
+October 23, 1835, Adlai Ewing Stevenson was born in Christian County, where he attended public school in Blue Water.
 He was a graduate of Centre College.
 Adlai was the 23rd Vice President of the United States under President Cleveland.
 Stevenson never realized how close he came to being president: A habitual cigar-smoker, Cleveland developed cancer of the mouth that required immediate surgery in the summer of 1893.
 The president insisted that the surgery be kept secret to avoid another panic on Wall Street.
 While on a yacht in New York harbor that summer, Cleveland had his entire upper jaw removed and replaced with an artificial device, an operation that left no outward scar.
 The cancer surgery remained secret for another quarter century.

-June 9, 1840, Jennie Casseday was born in Louisville, KY.
-Ms. Casseday was one of KY’s greatest humanitarians.
+June 9, 1840, Jennie Casseday was born in Louisville.
+Ms. Casseday was one of Kentucky’s greatest humanitarians.
 At the age of 21, Jennie was involved in a carriage accident that left her paralyzed and from that point on, she dedicated her life to helping others.
 She created the Jennie Casseday Flower Mission, which distributed flowers, text of scriptures, clothing, fruits, fuel and more to the destitute and sick.
 Four years after its inception, the mission became a department of the Women’s Christian Temperance Union.
 Casseday also helped organize the Louisville Order of the King’s Daughters, which also served the sick and the poor.
 She was the chief supporter and founder of the School for Training Nurses.
 She then started the Jennie Casseday Rest Cottage for Working Women in Pewee Valley.
 She died in 1893 and is buried in Cave Hill Cemetery.